Babulal Gaur

-Babulal Gaur Yadav (2 June 1929 – 21 August 2019) was an Indian politician from Bharatiya Janata Party (BJP) who served as the 16th Chief Minister of Madhya Pradesh.
+Babulal Gaur (born Baburam Yadav; 2 June 1929 – 21 August 2019) was an Indian politician from Bharatiya Janata Party (BJP) who served as the 16th Chief Minister of Madhya Pradesh.
 He was elected ten times to the Madhya Pradesh Legislative Assembly, twice from Bhopal South and eight times from Govindpura.
 He retired from electoral politics in 2018 due to old age.

 Gaur was born in the village of Naugir in Pratapgarh district, Uttar Pradesh.
 He lived in Bhopal since his childhood.
 Gaur's educational qualifications were Bachelor of Arts and Bachelor of Laws.
 Gaur started his political career as a trade union leader.
 He was first elected to Vidhan Sabha in a by-election in Bhopal South constituency in year 1974 as an independent supported by Janata Party.

 Gaur had participated in a number of national level movements like agitation against The Emergency, Goa liberation movement and Satyagrahas in Delhi, Punjab and other states.
 He was Minister for Local Administration, Law and Legislative Affairs, Parliamentary Affairs, Public Relations, Urban Welfare, Housing (Urban) & Rehabilitation and Bhopal Gas Relief and Rehabilitation from 7 March 1990 to 15 December 1992.
 He was Leader of Opposition in Madhya Pradesh Vidhan Sabha from 4 September 2002 to 7 December 2003.

 Early life

-Babulal Gaur was born on 2 June 1929 at village Naugir in Pratapgarh, Uttar Pradesh as Baburam Yadav.
+Babulal Gaur was born on 2 June 1929 at village Naugir in Pratapgarh, United Provinces of British India (now Uttar Pradesh, India) as Baburam Yadav.
 His father Ram Prasad Yadav worked as a wrestler.
 He was brought up at Bhopal.
 Gaur graduated with a Bachelor of Arts degree from Vikram University in Ujjain in 1958 and completed his Bachelor of Laws in 1965, that too from the Vikram University.
 Gaur was also an agriculturalist by profession.
 After he moved to Bhopal, he came to be known by the name Babulal, and he changed his name accordingly to Babulal Gaur, a name that was first used for him in school to differentiate between other pupils with the same name.

 Political career

 Early politics

-Before becoming politically active, he worked in an liquor company and then switched to Bhopal Textiles Mill.
+Before becoming politically active, he worked in a liquor company and then switched to Bhopal Textiles Mill.
 Gaur was associated with Rashtriya Swayamsevak Sangh since 1946.
 Gaur started his political career as a trade union leader, and participated in several movements for labour rights of the workers.
 He led protests after joining the Indian National Congress-backed Indian National Trade Union Congress (INTUC).
 He later joined the RSS-backed union Bharatiya Mazdoor Sangh (BMS) as one of its founder members.
 He participated in several programs organised by Sangh in Delhi, Punjab and other states.
 He became the Secretary of Bharatiya Jana Sangh in 1956.

 He unsuccessfully contested the city council election in 1956.
 In 1972, he contested elections for the first time from Govindpura as a candidate from Bharatiya Jana Sangh but lost the election.